 One final unique shape bag was the drawstring bag.
 It was not a new design.
 Pouchettes have been common purses since the 18th century.
 Usually made of fabric or crochet yarn, the drawstring with two wrist handles was an easy to carry travel bag.
 Traditionally round, the 1950s version also included square or rectangle bags with a drawstring top.

 These small novelty bags have become highly collectible today.
-Many handbag designs such as Lulu Guiness have built their brand on reviving fun bags of unique shapes, materials and whimsical characters.
+Many handbag designs such as Lulu Guinness have built their brand on reviving fun bags of unique shapes, materials, and whimsical characters.

 1950s Evening Bags

 In keeping with the styles of evening bags of the ’30s and ’40s, 1950s evening purses remained small.
 Rectangular clutches in black velvet, suede, or silk were carried in hand.
 Black was chic unless you were wearing a black gown, which most women did.
 As a contrast, evenings bags glimmered with all over rhinestones, sequins, beads, metal mesh, and diamante for the very rich.
 If these were still expensive, then a plain bag with a sparkling clasp and short metal strap was just enough to hang gracefully from the fingers of long gloves.